Shop by Category

 Coconut water: Coconut water is hydrating plus a good source of electrolytes such as potassium, which can help to regulate hydration and promote regular bowel movements.

 Bone broth: Bone broth is made by simmering bones and connective tissues, which are full of minerals and collagen protein.
 Collagen can help support the integrity of the gut lining and also contains minerals such as calcium, magnesium and phosphorus.
+You can make your own bone broth or use something even more convenient (and with more protein) like Ancient Nutrition’s Bone Broth Protein.

 Aloe vera juice: Aloe vera juice contains compounds that can help to reduce irritation in the gut.
 It also has a laxative effect that can help to fight occasional constipation and promote regular bowel movements.

 How can you promote your gut health and digestion with help from supplements?
-Try taking the gut health supplements below, which support a healthy gut and gut lining, healthy microflora, and elimination:
+Try taking the gut health supplements below, which support a healthy gut and gut lining, healthy microflora, and healthy elimination:

 Probiotics